thefrontiergroup/standards/js-es2015-react.md

 - Classes are PascalCased
 - Functions are camelCased
-- React Props and States are PascalCased
+- React Props and States are camelCased
 - Spaces, not tabs
+- Use propTypes where practicable
 - Promises are indented

 ```